-An access unit that is not an IRAP access unit and that contains a recovery point SEI message is referred to as a gradual decoding refresh (GDR) access unit, and its corresponding picture is referred to as a GDR picture.
+A picture that belongs to a layer with nuh_layer_id greater than 0 or a picture that is not an IRAP picture and belongs to the layer with nuh_layer_id equal to 0, that is contained in an access unit containing a recovery point SEI message where the recovery point SEI message applies to that layer is referred to as a gradual decoding refresh (GDR) picture, and the access unit containing the picture is referred to as a GDR access unit.
 The access unit corresponding to the indicated recovery point picture is referred to as the recovery point access unit.

-If there is a picture picB that follows the GDR picture picA in decoding order in the CVS and PicOrderCnt( picB ) is equal to PicOrderCnt( picA ) plus the value of recovery_poc_cnt in the recovery point SEI message, where PicOrderCnt( picA ) and PicOrderCnt( picB ) are the PicOrderCntVal values of picA and picB, respectively, immediately after the invocation of the decoding process for picture order count for picB, let the variable lastPicInSet be the recovery point picture.
-Otherwise, let lastPicInSet be the picture that immediately precedes the recovery point picture in output order.
-The picture lastPicInSet shall not precede the GDR picture in decoding order.
+If there is a picture picB in the current layer that follows the GDR picture picA in the current layer in decoding order in the CVS and PicOrderCnt( picB ) is equal to PicOrderCnt( picA ) plus the value of recovery_poc_cnt in the recovery point SEI message, where PicOrderCnt( picA ) and PicOrderCnt( picB ) are the PicOrderCntVal values of picA and picB, respectively, immediately after the invocation of the decoding process for picture order count for picB, let the variable lastPicInSet be the recovery point picture.
+Otherwise, let lastPicInSet be the picture in targetLayerIdList that immediately precedes the recovery point picture in output order.
+The picture lastPicInSet shall not precede the GDR access unit in decoding order.

-Let gdrPicSet be the set of pictures starting from a GDR picture to the picture lastPicInSet, inclusive, in output order.
-When the decoding process is started from a GDR access unit, the refreshed region in each picture of the gdrPicSet is indicated to be the region of the picture that is correct or approximately correct in content, and, when lastPicInSet is the recovery point picture, the refreshed region in lastPicInSet covers the entire picture.
+Let gdrPicSet be the set of pictures in targetLayerIdList starting from a GDR access unit to the access unit containing lastPicInSet, inclusive, in output order.
+When the decoding process for the current layer is started from a GDR access unit, the refreshed region in each picture of the gdrPicSet is indicated to be the region of the picture that is correct or approximately correct in content, and, when lastPicInSet is contained in the the recovery point access unit, the refreshed region in lastPicInSet covers the entire picture.

-The slice segments to which a region refresh information SEI message applies consist of all slice segments within the access unit that follow the SEI NAL unit containing the region refresh information SEI message and precede the next SEI NAL unit containing a region refresh information SEI message (if any) in decoding order.
+The slice segments of the current picture to which a region refresh information SEI message applies consist of all slice segments within the picture that follow the SEI NAL unit containing the region refresh information SEI message and precede the next SEI NAL unit, in decoding order, containing a region refresh information SEI message (if any) that has the same targetLayerIdList as the current SEI message.
 These slice segments are referred to as the slice segments associated with the region refresh information SEI message.

 Let gdrAuSet be the set of access units corresponding to gdrPicSet.
 A gdrAuSet and the corresponding gdrPicSet are referred to as being associated with the recovery point SEI message contained in the GDR access unit.

 Region refresh information SEI messages shall not be present in an access unit unless the access unit is included in a gdrAuSet associated with a recovery point SEI message.
-When any access unit that is included in a gdrAuSet contains one or more region refresh information SEI messages, all access units in the gdrAuSet shall contain one or more region refresh information SEI messages.
+When any picture that is included in a gdrPicSet is associated with one or more region refresh information SEI messages, all pictures in the gdrPicSet shall be associated with one or more region refresh information SEI messages.

 refreshed_region_flag equal to 1 indicates that the slice segments associated with the current SEI message belong to the refreshed region in the current picture. refreshed_region_flag equal to 0 indicates that the slice segments associated with the current SEI message may not belong to the refreshed region in the current picture.

-When one or more region refresh information SEI messages are present in an access unit and the first slice segment of the access unit in decoding order does not have an associated region refresh information SEI message, the value of refreshed_region_flag for the slice segments that precede the first region refresh information SEI message is inferred to be equal to 0.
+When one or more region refresh information SEI messages are associated with a picture belonging to gdrPicSet and the first slice segment of the picture in decoding order does not have an associated region refresh information SEI message, the value of refreshed_region_flag for the slice segments of the picture that precede the first region refresh information SEI message is inferred to be equal to 0.